INSTRUCTIONS FOR PRESENTERS

 For oral presenters

-You shall load your Powerpoint presentation onto the Ex Ordo platform before the conference, you will receive an email to announce when this step will be available.
+You shall load your Powerpoint presentation onto the Ex Ordo platform before the conference, you will receive an email announcing when this step is available.
 You shall also bring a copy of your presentation to the conference on a USB stick as a backup.

-You shall arrive at the room where your presentation is scheduled 15 minutes prior to the first presentation in that session and make yourself known to the session Chair.
+You shall arrive at the room where your presentation is scheduled 15 minutes prior to the session’s first presentation and make yourself known to the session Chair.

 You shall stay for the whole session – for your paper and the papers of other speakers in that session – in order to enable the delegates who wish to speak with you at the end of the session to be able to find you easily.